slowy07/luna/CONTRIBUTING.md

 * `docs:` when you change or create a documentation;
 * `add:` when you add an algorithm or other stuff;

-note: make sure the message included in the commit message are summarized, like so
+note: make sure the message included in the commit message is summarized, like so

 - ❌ feat: test_x.py
 - ✅ feat: added a unittest for algorithm x